발우공양

 Seon(Meditation) Course

-Seon Course: 30,000won (VAT included)
+Seon Course: 36,000won (VAT included)

-- Limited lunch menu -
+- Weekday Lunch Special menu -

 In Buddhism, eating food is part of the path of practice to enlightenment and divided into five different categories.